petecheslock/openai-playground/audio_to_srt/README.md

 ## Output

 The transcriptions are saved to files in SubRip (.srt) format.
 Both the original and post-processed transcriptions are saved for comparison.

+## Future ideas

+1) Accept a youtube link
+2) Parse audio from YT file
+3) create a simple webfront end or API endpoint